-A municipality or township creating an incentive district TIF is required to provide notice to the board of county commissioners of the county in which the TIF is located if the proposed TIF would exempt more than 75% of the taxable value of new improvements from taxation, would be for a term longer than ten years, or both.
-Counties creating this kind of TIF must provide the same notice to municipalities and townships affected by the TIF's creation.
-The notice states only the subdivision's intent to create the TIF and includes a copy of the ordinance or resolution creating the TIF.
+Continuing law requires that a municipality or township creating an incentive district TIF provide notice to the board of county commissioners of the county in which the TIF is located if the proposed TIF would exempt more than 75% of the taxable value of new improvements from taxation, would be for a term longer than ten years, or both.
+Under current law, counties creating this kind of TIF must provide the same notice to municipalities and townships affected by the Current law specifies only that the notice must state the subdivision's intent to create the TIF and that the notice must include a copy of the ordinance or resolution creating the TIF.

-The act specifies that the notice also must identify the parcels for which improvements will be exempted from taxation, provide an estimate of the true value of the improvements, specify the period of time for which the improvements will be exempted, specify the percentage of the improvements that is to be exempted, and indicate the date on which the subdivision intends to adopt the ordinance or resolution creating the TIF.
+The bill specifies that the notice also must identify the parcels for which improvements will be exempted from taxation, provide an estimate of the true value of the improvements, specify the period of time for which the improvements will be exempted, specify the percentage of the improvements that is to be exempted, and indicate the date on which the subdivision intends to adopt the ordinance or resolution creating the TIF.

-The act eliminates the requirement that counties creating an incentive district TIF notify municipalities affected by the TIF's creation.
-Under the act, municipalities are no longer authorized to object to county incentive district TIFs or to enter into compensation agreements with the county creating the TIFs.
+The bill eliminates the requirement in existing law that counties creating an incentive district TIF notify municipalities affected by the TIF's creation.
+Under the bill, municipalities are no longer authorized to object to county incentive district TIFs or to enter into compensation agreements with the county creating the TIFs.
 Accordingly, notice to affected municipalities is no longer necessary (see "Compensation agreements between political subdivisions," below).